GamalMoneep/GamalMoneep/README.md

 # Hi 👋, I'm Gamal Moneep

-### 🤓 Backend Engineer (Python - Java) | Defensive Cybersecurity | SOC Analyst
+### 🤓 Security Engineer / Analyst / DevSecOps | Aplicatioon Security | Former Backend Engineer (Python - Java)

 ---

 Welcome to my GitHub profile!
-I'm a **Backend Engineer** with extensive experience in **Python** and **Java** development, now transitioning into the field of **Defensive Cybersecurity**.
+I'm a **Backend Engineer** with extensive experience in **Python** and **Java** development, now transitioning into the field of **Cybersecurity**.
 I am passionate about combining my development background with cybersecurity skills to tackle modern security challenges.

 ---